PUBLISHER: H. Parmelee Library Company, Des Moines, Iowa, 1882-1898; Chicago, 1898-1902

 LUCILE’s ISSUED BY H. Parmelee Library Company:

 Lovell's Library edition (with 1860 text), circa 1886.
 369p, 125x190mm.
 Parmalee imprint on title page.
-Ad for Singer sewing machines on verso of title page.
+Advertisement for Singer sewing machines on verso of title page.
 Faux leather cover, blindstamped, attached to block with three rivets driven through spine groove.
 Extremely fragile (thin newsprint quality) paper.
 Orange endsheets.
 S&EH.

 "A private traveling library enterprise has been conducted for several years by the H. Parmelee library company of Des Moines, Ia.
 1000 volumes were divided into 20 sections of 50 volumes each, and each section shipped to a different town and exchanged at the end of three months.
 250 sections have been sent to destinations as far distant as Washington (state) and Florida.
 After Jan.
 1, 1896, an educational element will be introduced by supplying each 50 volume library with 10 or 20 books on some special course of reading.
 The books are leather-bound and shipped in iron bound cabinets, making the cost of the whole library of 1000 volumes about $1000.
 As this amount is divided among the 20 borrowing towns, the cost to each town is $50.
 On receipt of the new section an elaborate report is made out by the librarian and sent to the Library company in Des Moines, stating fully the condition of the outgoing and incoming sections.
 A small additional fee is paid each quarter to cover the cost of rebinding and replacing worn books."

 "PLYMOUTH LIBRARIES 1841-43 Wabash ave -1882 Parmelee library co - 1902 Plymouth libraries.
 This is a commercial enterprise which originated with H. Parmelee of Des Moines Ia in 1882 and was later transferred to Chicago as the H. Parmelee library Co.
 From 1886 to 1895 the Book Club Library supplied books to clubs which kept them as a nucleus for a permanent library or distributed them among the members In 1895 traveling libraries were introduced under the name University of the Traveling Library.
 Subscriptions to a certain amount would entitle a town to the use of 2000 volumes for two years sent in installments of 50 volumes.
 In 1900 book deposits were made in the residence districts and clubs were formed for their use.
 In the same year house to house delivery of books was established, the rate depending upon the frequency of delivery and the number of books taken at one time.
-In October 1902 the failure of the house was announced, but it soon resumed business as the Plymouth libraries The firm has issued many announcements reading lists and illustrated catalogs."
+In October 1902 the failure of the house was announced, but it soon resumed business as the Plymouth libraries The firm has issued many announcements reading lists and illustrated catalogs." ----(The University Studies By University of Illinois (Urbana-Champaign campus), volume 2.
+[1909].)

 A useful article on traveling libraries (which contains a quote from an H. Parmelee letter) is Joanne E. Passet, "Reaching the Rural Reader: Traveling Libraries in America, 1892-1920," Libraries and Culture 26:1 (Winter 1991), pages 100-118.